TheDS1337/-CS-GO--Custom-Weapon-Skins/README.md

 Lastly, the SourceMod plugin side of things.
 Well, you just go to addons/sourcemod/configs/skins and create a .kv (KeyValues) file for your collection.
-For the VGOSkins collection, I already provided a structure that I made for some skins, I think everything is self-explanatory
+For the VGOSkins collection, I already provided a structure that I made for some skins, I think everything is self-explanatory.